Powerful Storytelling: Stories That Lead Individuals to Action with Carlene Szostak

-- Recognize the use and value of storytelling in leading and motivating.
+- Discuss the use and value of storytelling in leading and motivating others.

-- Build personal inventory of useful skills to frame and control arguments as well as influence individual and team outcomes.
+- Operate a personal inventory of useful skills to frame and control arguments as well as influence individual and team outcomes.

 - Practice and apply storytelling techniques to create/shape their own memorable stories successfully and shift emphasis based on immediate tactical feedback.